 Consumers and businesses in China have accelerated their use of digital technologies as a result of COVID-19.

 China was already a digital leader in consumer-facing areas— accounting for 45 percent of global e-commerce transactions while mobile payments penetration was three times higher than that of the US.
-This digital penetration has grown even more as a result of the pandemic.
+Now, this digital penetration has grown even more as a result of the pandemic.

 As per the McKinsey’s mobile surveys, about 55 percent of Chinese consumers are likely to continue buying more groceries online even after the pandemic.